Purge of Saudi princes, businessmen widens, travel curbs imposed

 Both allies and adversaries are quietly astonished that a kingdom once obsessed with stability has acquired such a taste for assertive - some would say impulsive - policy-making.

+“The kingdom is at a crossroads: Its economy has flatlined with low oil prices; the war in Yemen is a quagmire; the blockade of Qatar is a failure; Iranian influence is rampant in Lebanon, Syria and Iraq; and the succession is a question mark,” wrote ex-CIA official Bruce Riedel.

+“It is the most volatile period in Saudi history in over a half-century.”

 The crackdown has drawn no public opposition within the kingdom either on the street or social media.
-Many ordinary Saudis applauded the arrests, the latest in a series of domestic and international moves asserting the prince’s authority.
+Many ordinary Saudis applauded the arrests, the latest in a string of domestic and international moves asserting the prince’s authority.

-But outside the kingdom, critics perceive the purge as a further sign of intolerance from a power-hungry leader keen to stop influential opponents blocking his economic reforms or reversing the expansion of his own political clout.
+But abroad, critics perceive the purge as further evidence of intolerance from a power-hungry leader keen to stop influential opponents blocking his economic reforms or reversing the expansion of his political clout.

-In an article in the Washington Post newspaper, prominent Saudi columnist Jamal Kashoggi applauded the anti-graft campaign but added: “He is imposing very selective justice.”
+Prominent Saudi columnist Jamal Kashoggi applauded the campaign, but warned: “He is imposing very selective justice.”

-“The crackdown on even the most constructive criticism - the demand for complete loyalty with a significant ‘or else’ - remains a serious challenge to the crown prince’s desire to be seen as a modern, enlightened leader,” Kashoggi wrote.
+“The crackdown on even the most constructive criticism - the demand for complete loyalty with a significant ‘or else’ - remains a serious challenge to the crown prince’s desire to be seen as a modern, enlightened leader,” he wrote in the Washington Post.

 “The buck stops at the leader’s door.
 He is not above the standard he is now setting for the rest of his family, and for the country.”

-The Saudi stock index initially fell 1.5 percent in early trade, and Al Tayyar Travel (1810.SE) plunged 10 percent in the opening minutes after the company quoted media reports as saying board member Nasser bin Aqeel al-Tayyar had been held by authorities.
+The Saudi stock index initially fell 1.5 percent in early trade but closed effectively flat, which asset managers attributed to buying by government-linked funds.

+Al Tayyar Travel 1810.SE plunged 10 percent in the opening minutes after the company quoted media reports as saying board member Nasser bin Aqeel al-Tayyar had been detained in the anti-corruption drive.
-The stock exchange, or Tadawul, closed effectively flat, up 0.09 percent, rebounding in afternoon trade.

-The company gave no details but online economic news service SABQ, which is close to the government, reported Tayyar had been detained in an investigation by a new anti-corruption body headed by Crown Prince Mohammed.
+Saudi Aseer Trading, Tourism and Manufacturing 4080.SE and Red Sea International 4230.SE separately reported normal operations after the reported detentions of board members Abdullah Saleh Kamel, Khalid al-Mulheim and Amr al-Dabbagh.

-Dozens of people have been detained in the crackdown, which has consolidated Prince Mohammed’s power while alarming much of the traditional business establishment.
-Billionaire Prince Alwaleed bin Talal, Saudi Arabia’s best-known international investor, is also being held, officials said at the weekend.
+Dozens of people have been detained in the crackdown, which have alarmed much of the traditional business establishment.
+Billionaire Prince Alwaleed bin Talal, Saudi Arabia’s best-known international investor, is also being held.

+The attorney general said on Monday detainees had been questioned and “a great deal of evidence” had been gathered.

+“Yesterday does not represent the start, but the completion of Phase One of our anti-corruption push,” Saud al-Mojeb said.
+Probes were done discreetly “to preserve the integrity of the legal proceedings and ensure there was no flight from justice.”

 “THE NOOSE TIGHTENS”

-The front page of leading Saudi newspaper Okaz challenged businessmen on Monday to reveal the sources of their assets, asking: “Where did you get this?” in bright red text.
+The front page of leading Saudi newspaper Okaz challenged businessmen to reveal the sources of their assets, asking: “Where did you get this?”

 Another headline from Saudi-owned al-Hayat warned: “After the launch (of the anti-corruption drive), the noose tightens, whomever you are!”